-The then president of the APSES emphasizes the importance of the social capital shared by his colleagues, that is to say the resources related to the personal relations of ones and others knotted during their studies or their professional practice in particular- counting the son of the Prime Minister among his students.
-This does not exclude active work to rally support.
-The former professor of SES still remembers and retells with laughter how one day he interjected Michel Foucault at the end of one of his courses at the College de France, which, in a hurry, let him ride with him in the taxi to the train station to attend the funeral of Roland Barthes and, by the time the trip was over, was finally convinced to sign their “Call for the defence of the SES” December 9, 2011),interviewed onformer president of the APSES, (Robert Jammes, .
-Beyond the anecdote, it shows how teachers of SES collectively have made use of their sociological knowledge, particularly in terms of collective action, implementing them in the form of practical work.
-But we can also notice how the association, an original creation of the inspection, was at that moment individualised from the administration and got anchored in the defence of the social sciences in their diversity and the pluralism of the currents within them.
-They also particularly strive to gain the support of academics by convincing them that the defence of SES also serves their own interest.
-This advocacy of pluralism at all scales can be found in a series of about fifteen posters produced by APSES that teachers are invited to post in the classrooms.
-They show various tutelary figures of the SES associated with slogans that praise them by diverting a leading concept of the considered author.
-Here again, the concern for pluralism of the APSES is manifested as are represented Pierre Bourdieu (exclaiming "SES, it's my habitus"), Karl Marx ("SES, it's capital") as well as Friedrich Von Hayek ("My freedom to think this is the SES") and Gary Becker ("SES for a better human capital").
-Thus we can also notice that this peculiar group has invented its own “protest action repertoire” (Tilly, 1986), made of songs, accessories and solicitations towards intellectual personalities, transmitted throughout generations of members and reactivated at every demonstration involving the SES teaching, and which differs from that of the usual teachers’ unions and associations.
+The then president of the APSES emphasizes the importance of the social capital shared by his colleagues, that is to say the resources related to the personal relations of ones and others knotted during their studies or their professional practice in particular- counting the son of the Prime Minister among his students, as well as an intensive solicitation of personalities with an important academic aura to sign their various petitions for the defence of the SES .
+They particularly take care to sollicit academics from different schools of thought by trying to convince them that the defence of SES also serves their own interest (Robert Jammes, interviewed on December 9, 2011).
+This advocacy of pluralism at all scales can also be found in a series of about fifteen posters produced by APSES that teachers are invited to post in the classrooms and printed on tee-shirts that APSES constituents wear until today during their gatherings.
+There are represented different guardianship figures from the SES ranging from Pierre Bourdieu (exclaiming "SES, it's my habitus") and Karl Marx ("SES, it's capital") to Friedrich Von Hayek ("My freedom to think this is the SES") and Gary Becker ("SES for a better human capital").
+Thus we can notice that this peculiar group has invented its own “protest action repertoire” (Tilly, 1986), and

-The progressive reduction of pluralism in the programs.
+the 1980 demonstration still work as a “founding myth” that keeps the group of the SES teachers together alongside with the feeling of being under permanent attacks, much more than sharing a professional ideology about what to teach and how to teach it, exactly as other researchers have shown about local policy actors in France (Desage & Godard, 2005).
+Although most of the practising teachers are too young to have participated, I have often heard about the 1980 events in interviews or during the APSES meetings observed.
+One of the APSES leader exclaimed significantly during a meeting of the association's director committee: "we are a social movement", what aroused the enthusiasm of many presents (Field notes, October 15, 2017).

+A progressive compartmentalisation of the economy in relation to other social sciences in curricula.